 - Hypothyroidism and other endocrine disorders — Decreased activity of the thyroid gland, known as hypothyroidism, can cause fatigue, sleep disturbances, and generalized aches, similar to those in fibromyalgia.
 Thyroid function tests are routinely conducted to help exclude hypothyroidism.
 Other endocrine disorders, including increased activity of the parathyroid glands (hyperparathyroidism), can cause symptoms similar to fibromyalgia.
 (See "Patient information: Hypothyroidism (underactive thyroid) (Beyond the Basics)" and "Patient information: Primary hyperparathyroidism (Beyond the Basics)".)

 - Muscle inflammation (myositis) or muscle disease due to metabolic abnormalities (metabolic myopathy) — These conditions cause muscle fatigue and weakness, compared to the widespread pain seen in fibromyalgia.
 In addition, patients with myositis typically have abnormal levels of muscle enzymes.
-(See "Patient information: Myositis (Beyond the Basics)".)
+(See "Patient information: Polymyositis, dermatomyositis, and other forms of idiopathic inflammatory myopathy (Beyond the Basics)".)

 - Neurologic disorders — These may include disorders of the brain and spinal cord (central nervous system or CNS) or of nerves outside the CNS (peripheral nervous system).
 A thorough neurologic examination can assist in differentiating fibromyalgia from other neurologic disease.